 Life Insurance and Child Support

 Ensuring that child support payments are made in the event of the death of the supporting parent is crucial, as child support provides necessary funds to the support of minor children.
 Consider a newly divorced couple with two very young children, a mother who does not work outside the home, and a father who pays child support.
 Now assume that the father of the children passes away soon after the divorce.
 Without securing the child support that the father pays, the mother would be left to provide 100% of the care and support for the children.
 It is quickly apparent how necessary it is to ensure that the support payments continue, as it is in the best interest of the children.

 Amount of Life Insurance Needed to Cover Child Support Payments

 The amount of life insurance needed to secure child support payments can be calculated by multiplying the payment amount by the duration of the support payments.
 Child support, unlike alimony, is not taxable, so the calculation for this type of support is a bit less complicated.

 In order for the life insurance policy to work properly to secure the payment of child support or alimony, the recipient of the support payments should be designated as the beneficiary of the policy.
 That allows the insurance company to pay out the amount of the policy to the intended person upon the death of the payor.
 The person receiving child support or alimony should be given authority to receive assurances that the policy is in effect, that the payment of the premiums is current, and that he or she is still the beneficiary.

 If you either pay or receive child support or alimony payments, an experienced attorney can help you secure those payments with a life insurance policy.
 Carefully executed policies can ensure that in the event of the death of the payor, the payments will continue.
-Call the Law Offices of Peter Van Aulen for a free consultation to discuss your particular case.
+Call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation to discuss your particular case.